 Add cowboy candy to your cheeseboard or mixed sharing platter to add some spicy sweet fire.

-Perfect with burgers and BBQ.
+Candied peppers are just perfect with burgers and BBQ.

 You can even add one of these candied chilli rings to a martini for a real hot kick!